How to find Cheap Canadian Flights

 Most reasonably sized towns in Canada have an airport and can be reached by air.
 Inland flights are expensive.
 Renting a car may be a cheaper option if your destination is a smaller city.

-For many communities in Northern Canada, air travel is their only way of transportation.
-The Territory Nunavut has no roads at all but air service is available to all of its Inuit communities for a high price.
-Most of the Arctic is served by First Air. but small local air service is available through the north.
+For many communities in Northern Canada, air travel is the only way of transportation.
+The Territory Nunavut has no roads at all but air service is available to all of

 Check for flight specials!
 Make a habit of checking for specials at least twice a week.
 Try to book your flight for mid-week, which is usually cheaper than flying on weekends.
 Apparently, airlines update prices up to 5 times a day, so it’s best to check early morning and late afternoon.